 But I learned after 2 years that I was getting burnt out and working with brands was starting to feel like a chore.
 Initially, I was afraid to say no brand collaborations.
 But after saying no and turning down gifted campaigns, other brand campaigns emerged that I was way more excited about.

 Fam, remember that when you say no to one opportunity, you’re creating space for other opportunities to come your way.
 There are hundreds (if not thousands) of brands out there putting aside a piece of their marketing budgets for influencer marketing.

 There were instances once when I signed an agreement for a brand collaboration but the digital marketer ended up ghosting me after all those back-and-forth emails for a week!
 Even though it felt weird at that moment, I ended up having yet other doors of opportunities that came knocking my way and I’m grateful for it.

 5. YOU CAN GLADLY IGNORE DEMANDING BRAND COLLABORATIONS

-Brands now are like ‘I can give away product’ and that’s perfectly fine to that person who has 2,500 followers.
+Brands now are like ‘I can give away a product’ and that’s perfectly fine to that person who has 2,500 followers.
 They will take all the products in the world and they will post about it [for free].
 Why?
 Because we go above and beyond without needing to be paid.
-Therefore, before you accept a brand collaboration, ask the brand what are the deliverables and if you find their T&C to demanding you can respectfully decline the collaborations.
+Therefore, before you accept a brand collaboration, ask the brand what are the deliverables and if you find their T&C to demanding you can respectfully decline the collaboration.

-These are few of my blogging tips for new bloggers in 2020.
+These are a few of my blogging tips for new bloggers in 2020.
 It’s a scary place to be especially when you want to start a business relationship with brands but remember you can always turn down an opportunity that is against your niche, your credibility and authenticity.
 Our integrity has to be always put first.

 That’s all for today, till we meet in our next blog.